-Scholars at Risk is concerned about the arbitrary detention of a scholar in apparent retaliation for his exercise of rights to freedom of expression and freedom of association — conduct that is protected under international human rights instruments including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which China is a signatory.
+Scholars at Risk is concerned about the arrest of a scholar in apparent retaliation for his exercise of rights to freedom of expression and freedom of association — conduct that is protected under international human rights instruments including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which China is a signatory.
 State authorities have a responsibility to refrain from restricting or retaliating against such activity, so long as it is nonviolent and responsible.
 In addition to the harm to the immediate victim, arbitrary detentions undermine academic freedom and democratic society generally.

 UPDATE: On March 7, 2020, the Guardian reported that Xu is being held in “secret detention” and is facing a charge of “inciting subversion of state power.”
 The same source, along with Radio Free Asia, reported that Xu’s girlfriend is also in detention on the same charge.
 Friends of Xu told both media outlets that he is being held in “residential surveillance at a designated location,” which allows authorities to detain suspects and restrict their access to family and legal counsel for up to six months.